A Book · A Film · A Formation

 Where what we built falls—

-They were dying of thirst in the place God had led them.
-God said speak to the rock.
-Moses struck it.
+They were dying of thirst in the place God led them.
+God said speak.
+Moses struck.
 Water came anyway.
-But even the deliverer could not deliver himself from his own need for control.
+But even the deliverer could not deliver himself from the need for control.
+So He gave manna.
+Enough for today.
+Not enough to keep.
+That fire has a name.

 THE BLOOM